em0ral/ansible-osx/README.md

-# Automated setup for MAC OSX
+# Automated setup for OSX